l3dzzz/ergodox-firmware/readme.md

 * If everything worked, the '.hex' and '.eep' files will be in the [src] (src) directory (where you currently are).

+* For compiling in the Mac OS need installed these package from Brew:
+    * brew install coreutils
+    * brew tap larsimmisch/avr && brew install avr-libc

 ### Create a New Keymap